19th Nguyen Hue flower street opened

 In addition, the soil was also chosen to make the tiger mascot for the street.

-The 600-meter-long flower street has been separated into three segments with themes of “Going to the forest- green nature”, “Spring with sentimental attachment- Vietnam’s Pride” and “Heading to the sea- country’s reunion time”.
-The iconic street has been used green materials of metal, foam, rattan, bamboo along with the decoration of nearly 80 pieces of flower and around 97,000 potted ones.
+The 600-meter-long flower street has been divided into three segments with themes of “Going to the forest- green nature”, “Spring with sentimental attachment- Vietnam’s Pride” and “Heading to the sea- country’s reunion time”.
+The iconic street has been used green materials of metal, foam, rattan, bamboo along with the decoration of nearly 80 species of flower in about 97,000 pots and baskets.

-In the framework of the flower street festival, the HCMC Youth Union launched the program of “Joining hands with the city to fight against the Covid-19 pandemic” to receive contributions to frontlines and 200 needy people and children impacted by Covid-19.
+In the framework of the flower street festival, the HCMC Youth Union launched the program of “Joining hands with the city to fight against the Covid-19 pandemic” to receive contributions to front line forces and 200 needy people and children impacted by Covid-19.

-The flower street will be open from 7:00 p.m. on January 29 (the 27th day of December of the lunar calendar) until 5:00 p.m. on February 4 (the fourth day of the first month of the lunar calendar).
+The flower street will be open from 7:00 p.m. on January 29 (the 27th day of the last lunar month) until 5:00 p.m. on February 4 (the fourth day of the first month of the lunar calendar).

 The organizing board recommended all visitors strictly comply with 5K messages, especially wearing facial masks during enjoying the flower street and at public places.

-The 600-meter-long flower street has been separated into three segments with themes of “Going to the forest- green nature”, “Spring with sentimental attachment- Vietnam’s Pride” and “Heading to the sea- country’s reunion time”.
-The iconic street has been used green materials of metal, foam, rattan, bamboo along with the decoration of nearly 80 pieces of flower and around 97,000 potted ones.
+The 600-meter-long flower street has been divided into three segments with themes of “Going to the forest- green nature”, “Spring with sentimental attachment- Vietnam’s Pride” and “Heading to the sea- country’s reunion time”.
+The iconic street has been used green materials of metal, foam, rattan, bamboo along with the decoration of nearly 80 species of flower in about 97,000 pots and baskets.

-In the framework of the flower street festival, the HCMC Youth Union launched the program of “Joining hands with the city to fight against the Covid-19 pandemic” to receive contributions to frontlines and 200 needy people and children impacted by Covid-19.
+In the framework of the flower street festival, the HCMC Youth Union launched the program of “Joining hands with the city to fight against the Covid-19 pandemic” to receive contributions to front line forces and 200 needy people and children impacted by Covid-19.

-The flower street will be open from 7:00 p.m. on January 29 (the 27th day of December of the lunar calendar) until 5:00 p.m. on February 4 (the fourth day of the first month of the lunar calendar).
+The flower street will be open from 7:00 p.m. on January 29 (the 27th day of the last lunar month) until 5:00 p.m. on February 4 (the fourth day of the first month of the lunar calendar).

 The organizing board recommended all visitors strictly comply with 5K messages, especially wearing facial masks during enjoying the flower street and at public places.